sreeharikmarar/web_spider/README.md

 ## Todo

-- Add support for Cuncurrency
+- Add support for Concurrency
 - Add support for Proxy
 - Add support for Cookie/Session